These bylaws were adopted by membership vote on October 22, 2022.

 1. E-Voting: When the Executive Committee cannot feasibly convene for a vote, the President or a majority of the Executive Committee may call for an electronic vote.
 For each matter that is voted on electronically, the person(s) who called for the vote must send each member of the Executive Committee a comprehensive brief of the matter in question, as well as the reason that the vote is being conducted electronically.
 These pieces of information will be provided to each member of the Executive Committee either at her verified e-mail address or using an electronic voting process that is established by the Executive Committee.

-2. Quorum: Quorum at all meetings of the Executive Committee is 100% of Executive Committee members present in person or by phone.
+2. Quorum: Quorum at all meetings of the Executive Committee is 3/4 of Executive Committee members present in person, digitally, or by phone.
 No proxy votes are allowed at regular meetings.

 3. Financial Decisions: The Executive Committee must approve by unanimous vote all financial transactions greater than $500.

-E. Election Monitors: Two NKD members, chosen at random, who are not members of the Executive Committee must be present to observe vote tallying for all endorsement and executive committee elections.
+E. Election Monitors: At NKD meetings at which a vote is taken by paper ballot, two NKD members, chosen at random, who are not members of the Executive Committee must be present to observe vote tallying for all endorsement and executive committee elections.
+At NKD meetings at which a vote is taken electronically, the tallied results must be shared digitally with two NKD members who are not members of the Executive Committee prior to official announcement of the results to the full club membership.

 A. Procedure to Amend These Bylaws: Amendments to these bylaws may be proposed by the Executive Committee or any voting member in good standing at any time.
 The Executive committee must formally review these bylaws annually to recommend any needed changes to the body.
 Proposed amendments must include a written rationale for the proposed changes.
 All proposed changes must be submitted to the Executive Committee for review three weeks in advance of the following general membership meeting for inclusion in the agenda.